hsci-r/shortsim/README.md

 n-grams are used (default: 200).
 Large values may cause high RAM usage.
 * `-g`, `--use-gpu`: use the GPU if possible.
 If not, it will automatically fall back to CPU.
+* `-i`, `--index-file`: load the verses from this file into the index, instead of the ones supplied on standard input.
+The verses from stdin will still be used as a query, so that this allows for searching similarities *between two datasets* (one provided by `-i FILENAME`, the other on stdin), rather than *within one dataset*.
 * `-k`: the number of nearest neighbors to compute for every string. (default:
 10, in practice higher values are useful)
 * `-m`, `--min-ngrams`: The minimum number of used n-grams (from our vocabulary